priyeahd/priyeahd/README.md

 - 👋 Hi, I’m @priyeahd
-- 👀 I’m interested in Coding and learning new things
+- 👀 I’m interested in Analyzing data
-- 🌱 I’m currently learning developing various web devlopement projects
+- 🌱 I’m currently working on a project for analyzing data.
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me via...priyadeshm155@gmail.com

 <!---